-Pass the tails of one graft end through the eyelet of the first 4.75 mm BioComposite[TM] and push the graft/anchor into the proximal drill hole until the eyelet is fully seated.
+Pass the tails of one graft end through the eyelet of the first 3.5 mm BioCompositeTM anchor and push the graft/anchor into the proximal drill hole until the eyelet is fully seated.
 Maintain tension on the suture limbs and screw the BioComposite anchor into the patella.
 After removal of the driver, the suture should be removed or tied to the graft sutures to reinforce the fixation.
-Repeat this procedure with the second graft end.
+Before inserting the second SwiveLock®, loop the TightRope (AR-1588T) over the graft.
+Then, repeat the SwiveLock insertion procedure with the second graft end.